 FMCG giant PepsiCo has agreed to sell a set of biscuit assets to the Brazilian manufacturer Camil Alimentos, according to a Just Food report.

-According to sources, the agreement involves the biscuit brands Mabel, Doce, Mirabel, Elbi’s, and Pavesino and includes a ten-year licencing contract with PepsiCo for the Toddy brand of cookies and the associated production line.
+The agreement is claimed to involve the biscuit brands Mabel, Doce, Mirabel, Elbi’s and Pavesino and to include a ten-year licencing contract with PepsiCo for the Toddy biscuits brand and the associated production line.

-The deal also includes two factories, one in Goiania and another one Sergipe, and Camil will inherit 800 employees from PepsiCo.
+The deal also includes a factory in Goiania and another one Sergipe, with Camil taking on 800 current PepsiCo employees.

-The transaction is subject to approval and the financial terms of the agreement were not disclosed.
+The transaction is subject to approval.
+Financial terms of the agreement were not disclosed.

 Source: Just Food